TimewarpVAE: Simultaneous Time-Warping and Representation Learning of Trajectories: Experiments

-We train models with a latent dimension of three on the fork dataset.
-We compare TimewarpVAE to beta-VAE and to an ablation of TimewarpVAE called ``NoTimewarp'' which sets our time-warping module to the identity function.
-The latent sweep of a TimewarpVAE trained with $\beta=1$ is shown in Fig.~\ref{fig:latentSweep}.
-Performance measures are shown in Table~\ref{tab:forkPerformance}, where we compute and summarize five trials for each model type, for various hyperparameters $\beta$.
-TimewarpVAE outperforms the baseline methods and learns an interpretable latent space.
+Models are trained with a latent dimension of three on the fork dataset.
+TimewarpVAE is compared to beta-VAE, a VAE version of Rate Invariant AE, and an ablation of TimewarpVAE called ``NoTimewarp'' that sets the time-warping module to the identity function.
+The latent sweep of a TimewarpVAE trained with $\beta=1$ is shown in Fig.~\ref{fig:latentSweep}, showing its interpretable latent space.
+Table~\ref{tab:forkPerformance} shows performance measures, where we compute and summarize five trials for each model type for various hyperparameters $\beta$.
+TimewarpVAE outperforms the baseline methods.

-\subsection{Air handwriting results}
+\subsection{Air Handwriting Results}

-We compare TimewarpVAE to beta-VAE trained on the same training and test splits.
-We train all models with a batch size of 64 for 20,000 epochs, using the Adam optimizer and a learning rate 0.001.
-Results in Fig.~\ref{fig:mainResult} show that our approach consistently outperforms baseline models in training error, and for low dimensional models, outperforms in test error.
-We train each model five times each for different choices of beta, and we plot the mean along with one standard error above and below the mean.
-To give context to these results, we also show results for Parametric Dynamic Movement Primitives~\citep{Matsubara2011}, and PCA results, which do not have associated rate values.
+TimewarpVAE is compared to baseline methods trained on the same training and test splits.
+All models are trained with a batch size of 64 for 20,000 epochs, using the Adam optimizer and a learning rate 0.001.
+We train each model five times for different choices of beta, and we plot the mean and one standard error above and below the mean.
+To give context to these results, we also show results for parametric dynamic movement primitives (Parametric DMPs)~\cite{Matsubara2011} and PCA results, which do not have associated rate values.
 TimewarpVAE significantly outperforms Parametric DMPs, PCA, and beta-VAE, with the greatest differences for smaller latent dimensions.
+TimewarpVAE shows comparable performance to RateInvariant on training error and consistently outperforms RateInvariant in test error.